MicrosoftDocs/fabric-docs/docs/data-science/model-training/model-training-overview.md

 ## Next steps

-This article provides an overview of the various options to train machine learning models within Apache Spark Synapse Fabric.
+This article provides an overview of the various options to train machine learning models within Apache Spark in [!INCLUDE [product-name].
 You can learn more about model training by following the tutorial below:

 - Use AI samples to build machine learning models: [Use AI samples](../use-ai-samples.md)
 - Track machine learning runs using Experiments: [Machine learning experiments](../machine-learning-experiment.md)